onehungrygeek/topic-modeling-analysis/README.md

     Download the mallet model from [this link](http://mallet.cs.umass.edu/download.php) and unzip it to some directory.
 You then need to update mallet path and environment variable so that LdaMallet model in gensim works properly.

+    **Note: These two path setting commands are already present in above mentioned 2 python files.
+Just update the directory to match your directory**

     Mallet path for **Windows 10**
     Suppose you extracted the mallet zip to `C:/mallet/` directory then provide respective paths as shown below in `compute_models.py` and `compute_all_coherence_scores.py` files.
     ```python